EVEInsight/Insight/README.md

 * **Insight** (with preconfigured role): [Insight Bot Invite Link](https://discordapp.com/api/oauth2/authorize?client_id=463952393206497290&permissions=149504&scope=bot)
 * **Insight** (without preconfigured role): [Insight Bot Invite Link](https://discordapp.com/api/oauth2/authorize?client_id=463952393206497290&permissions=0&scope=bot)

 Insight is available publicly hosted for invites directly to Discord servers.

-[Binary releases](https://github.com/Nathan-LS/Insight/releases) or a [source installation guide](https://github.com/Nathan-LS/Insight/wiki/Source-Installation) are available if you wish to host Insight yourself.
+See [hosting Insight](#hosting-insight) if you are interested in hosting your own copy of Insight.

 If you have questions, suggestions, or bug reports feel free to drop by the [project support server.](https://discord.gg/Np3FCUn)